stappersg/vBook/src/tuto/0/antivirus.md

       // this is executed once the delegation result are received. log("debug", "email analyzed by clamsmtpd.");

-      // ClamAV inserts the "X-Virus-Infected" header if it founds a virus. if has_header("X-Virus-Infected") {
+      // ClamAV inserts the "X-Virus-Infected" header if it found a virus. if has_header("X-Virus-Infected") {
         quarantine("virus_queue")
       } else {